tensorflow/decision-forests/documentation/known_issues.md

 **Workarounds:**

 -   Use a model that support distribution strategies (e.g.
-    `DistributedGradientBoostedTreesModel`), or downsample your dataset so it fits on a single machine.
+    `DistributedGradientBoostedTreesModel`), or downsample your dataset so that it fits on a single machine.

 ## No support for GPU / TPU.